 I was 47 when my divorce occurred.
 Not 50, but by the time the divorce process had resolved itself, I felt closer to 70.
 I learned very quickly that handling stress during my middle years was not as easy as it had been in my 20s or 30s.
 I just didn’t bounce back the way I used to.

-I found myself spending a lot of time focused on where my life would lead me, what was next and how I would find the emotional strength needed to “get on” with my life.
+I found myself spending a lot of time focused on where my life would lead me, what was next, and how I would find the emotional strength needed to “get on” with my life.
 For months, I had no plan and paid no attention to what needed to be done in order to rebuild and start living again on my own, and on my own terms.

 That is the most crushing aspect of divorce after 50.
-Picking up and starting over after the loss of lifetime's worth of plans, and thinking your life has been mapped out and all is in order.
+Picking up and starting over after the loss of a lifetime's worth of plans, and thinking your life has been mapped out and all is in order.
 Change is uncomfortable when it touches every aspect of your life.
 And that is what divorce after 50 does: It touches every aspect of your life.

 I remember sitting at my breakfast table one morning, staring out the window, feeling sorry for myself.
 Out of the blue, I realized the choice I was making to wallow in my predicament would play a role in the quality of my life that day and each day moving forward.
 And it wouldn’t be a positive role!

 I knew I had to put conscious effort into moving forward and making the second half of my life something worth living.
-From that day forward I started making different choices in the way I viewed the divorce, the damage I thought my ex had done and the opportunities open to me in the future.
+From that day forward I started making different choices in the way I viewed the divorce, the damage I thought my ex had done, and the opportunities open to me in the future.
 If you're walking a similar path, there are things you can do to not let divorce after 50 keep you from living your best life.

-Let go of Your Need to Blame.
+Let Go of Your Need to Blame

 Divorce can be emotionally and financially devastating, especially for those over 50.
 Your ex may have left you for another person.
 They may have used adversarial attorneys during the divorce process to strip you financially.
 As hard as this is to understand, once the divorce process is over, what happened during the process is in the past.